Меню:

 --run_test (BOOST_TEST_RUN_TEST)

 allows to specify names of tests to be executed.
-User can list test names, or use mask.
+Users can list test names, or use masks.
 See documentation on more details and examples;

 --show_progress (BOOST_TEST_SHOW_PROGRESS)

-(yes or no, default no) specify, should Boost.Test output progress indicator during execution of test cases, or not.
+(yes or no, default no) specifies, should Boost.Test display progress indicator during execution of test cases, or not.

-Description of other options you can find in documentation, they can control format of output, which additional details will shown, etc.
+Description of other options you can find in documentation — they can control format of output, which additional details will be shown, etc.

 There are different mocking frameworks for C++ — Google C++ mocking framework, HippoMocks, AMOP, Turtle, etc. Google mocking framework is currently most advanced and actively supported, so we'll use it in our example — other frameworks provide similar functionality.

 Google mocking framework has pretty good documentation, that is available as wiki.
-You can find tutorial in following document, and then find more in cook book, cheat sheet, and FAQ.
-In this section we'll concentrate on high-level overview and small example of use.
-In this example, I assume, that google mock library is already installed on machine.
+You can find tutorial in following document, and find more in cookbook, cheatsheet, and FAQ.
+In this section we'll concentrate on high-level overview of framework and will provide a small example of its use.
+I assume, that google mock library is already installed on machine.

 Google mock follows standard workflow of mocking:

-So, let's look on practical example.
+So, let's look at a practical example.
 To use mock test, we need to include corresponding header file — gmock/gmock.h:

 #include <gmock/gmock.h>